AISViz/transformer-gravity/README.md

 - 2017-2019 ship movement data: sourced from ([Carlini et al., 2022](#R2)).
 - Environmental conditions at ports: sourced from ([Bailey et al., 2020](#R4))

+<a id='cite'></a>
 ## 4. Citation

-Please using the citation as follows if our work helps you any:
+If you find our work helpful in your study, we kindly ask you to cite it as follows:

 ```
 @misc{TransformerGravityVesselFlowPrediction2024,